Rider University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Rider, approximately 76% of students took out student loans averaging $10,532 a year.
 That adds up to $42,128 over four years for those students.

-How Much Money Do Rider Graduates Make?bachelor's degree recipients from Rider make around $50,600 per year during the early years of their employment.
+How Much Money Do Rider Graduates Make?students who graduate with a bachelor's degree from Rider make about $50,600 a year during their first few years of employment after graduation.
 This is good news for future Rider graduates since it is 27% more than the average college graduate's salary of $39,802 per year.

 Location of Rider University